 Hip Abductor Roll

 For this exercise, you’ll need a resistance band.
-You can buy resistance bands from most sports stores, or pick up a set for cheap on Amazon.
+It’s important to have a set, so you have different resistance options – here’s a set for cheap on Amazon.

 - Sit on a chair with your feet flat against the ground

 - Place a resistance band around your knees